7 Common Virtualization Challenges – And How to Overcome Them

 7. Licensing Compliance

 Using existing licensed software in a virtual environment can lead to compliance issues if more VMs are created than the company is licensed to use the software on.
-It’s important to keep track of how licensed software is being used and to be sure compliance is maintained as the virtual environment grows.
+It’s important to keep track of how licensed software is being used and to be sure virtualization licensing compliance management is maintained as the virtual environment grows.